strawbwiees/Khit/README.md

 > Think, Guess, & Unlock!

-Khit is a Wordle-inspired word puzzle game built with Python.
+khit! is a Wordle-inspired word puzzle game built with Python.
 Players can challenge themselves by guessing hidden words, earn XP through gameplay, and customize their experience by unlocking different color themes.

-The name **Khit** comes from the Thai word **"คิด (khit)"**, meaning *to think*, representing the game's focus on logic, guessing, and problem-solving.
+The game name **khit!** comes from the Thai word **"คิด (khit)"**, meaning *to think*, representing the game's focus on logic, guessing, and problem-solving.

 ---